Officers

 Attend hybrid LOCAL 180 GENERAL MEETING

-Monday, March 10th @ 12:00 p.m.
+Doors Open Monday, December 15th @ 12:00 p.m.

 If you know ahead of time that you’re attending in-person, please notify dan@ma180.org so we know how much pizza to order.